 - Hang Multiple Feeders.
 Rufous Hummingbirds are known to be very territorial.
 If you can, hang a few feeders in different locations throughout your yard to give other, less territorial hummers the chance to dine at your feeders as well.

 - Clean Feeders Regularly.
 Try to hang your hummingbird feeders in a location that is somewhat shielded from the sun to prevent the nectar from spoiling.
-It’s important to change your nectar every day or two, and thoroughly clean your feeders every few days to prevent mold from accumulating.
+It’s important to change your hummingbird food every day or two, and thoroughly clean your feeders every few days to prevent mold from accumulating.
 If your nectar has spoiled, hummingbirds will stay away from your feeders and search for fresh nectar elsewhere.

 - Plant Flowers.
 Rufous Hummingbirds also get nectar from certain flowers.
 Plant nectar-producing flowers such as fuchsias and columbines to attract hummingbirds to your yard.